-Age Requirement: None.
-Service Requirement: None.
 Funeral Benefit: A lump-sum payment of \$2,000.

+Surviving Spouse

+Benefit:

-Surviving Spouse Benefit: 50% of the accrued pension is paid with a minimum of 25% of average final compensation payable for the life of the surviving spouse.
+50% of the accrued pension is paid with a minimum of 25% of average final compensation payable for the life of the surviving spouse.
 The surviving spouse's benefit for active firefighters eligible for a service pension is 100% of the regular pension, reduced for the election of optional 100% joint and survivor coverage.
 The minimum benefit is \$275 per month.

-- Child's Benefit: If no surviving spouse or the spouse dies, the spouse's benefit is divided equally to the children and paid until age 18 (or 21 if student).
-If a surviving spouse exists, \$100 per month is paid until age 18 (or 21 if student). - Return of A return of accumulated contributions is guaranteed.
-If there is Contributions: no surviving spouse or dependent children, or if the surviving spouse is no longer eligible to receive payments because of remarriage, the accumulated contributions or the unpaid balance thereof shall be paid to the City or to a named beneficiary.
+Child's Benefit: If no surviving spouse or the spouse dies, the spouse's benefit is divided equally to the children and paid until age 18 (or 21 if a student).
+If a surviving spouse exists, \$100 per month is paid until age 18 (or 21 if a student).

+Return of A return of accumulated contributions is guaranteed.
+If there is Contributions: no surviving spouse or dependent children, or if the surviving no surviving spouse or dependent children, or if the surviving spouse is no longer eligible to receive payments because of remarriage, the accumulated contributions or the unpaid balance thereof shall be paid to the City or to a named beneficiary.